 A New Tool

 Experts at the CDC suggest a few possible responses to the findings.
-Increasing the cost of alcohol while lowering its availability were central to the recommendations.
+Increasing the cost of alcohol while lowering its availability is central to the recommendations in order to reduce binge drinking and its effects.
 The CDC recommended:

 - Federal regulations to shorten the hours when alcohol may be sold